nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Planned Enhancement
 1. Upgrade the View Display into a ScrollPane to accommodate more parcels being added.
 2. Wrapping the text in View Display to allow for more extreme inputs.
+3. Ability to remove individual parcel from a delivery.
+4. Ability to edit individual parcel from a delivery.
+5. Ability to unmark a parcel status.

 ### Glossary